List of pharaohs: Twenty-Sixth Dynasty

 The son and successor of Nekau I, Psamtik I, managed to reunify Egypt and is generally regarded as the founder of the Twenty-sixth Dynasty.

 Twenty-Seventh Dynasty

-Egypt was conquered by the Persian Empire in 525 BC and constituted a satrapy as part of this empire until 404 BC.
-The Achaemenid Shahanshahs were acknowledged as Pharaohs in this era, forming the 27th Dynasty:
+Egypt was conquered by the Persian Empire in 525 BC by king Cambyses II, the son of Cyrus the Great, and remained Persian satrapy for more than one hundred years until regaining independence in 404 BC.
+The Achaemenid kings were acknowledged as Pharaohs in this era, forming the 27th Dynasty:

 Several native rebellions took place during the 27th dynasty:

 Twenty-Eighth Dynasty

 The Twenty-eighth Dynasty lasted only 6 years, from 404 to 398 BC, with one pharaoh:

 Twenty-Ninth Dynasty

 The Twenty-ninth Dynasty ruled from 398 to 380 BC:

 Thirtieth Dynasty

 The Thirtieth Dynasty ruled from 379/8 until Egypt once more came under Persian rule c.
 340 BC:

 Thirty-First Dynasty

 Egypt again came under the control of the Achaemenid Persians.
 After the practice of Manetho, the Persian rulers from 340 to 332 BC are occasionally designated as the Thirty-first Dynasty:

 Native rebellions again took place during the 31st dynasty: